Abbasmo72/UEFA-Champions-League/README.md

 - **`Draw round dates`**: Dates of the first and second round of the draw that teams must hold.
 - **`Distribution`**: Distribution of teams participating in these competitions and how they advance.
 - **`Schedule`**: Competition schedule.
+- **`First qualifying round`**: First qualifying round of current teams.
+- **`Attendances`**: Attendances at each match reflect the passion and excitement of fans towards their teams.
+- **`Attendances`**: Attendances at each match reflect the passion and excitement of fans towards their teams.
+- **`Attendances`**: Attendances at each match reflect the passion and excitement of fans towards their teams.
 - **`Attendances`**: Attendances at each match reflect the passion and excitement of fans towards their teams.

 Each folder has its own details, so feel free to explore!